 And considering the sea of resources on the web, users eventually find the required information on some website or the other.
 But the eventual losers are online businesses unable to reach their online customers fast enough, despite hosting the exact information and services being sought.

 Strange enough, visitors would rather spend excessive time browsing for the information elsewhere than waiting a few seconds for the right website to load.
 The experience is similar to the Houston airport incident from a few years back that led to a clever solution.

-Passengers at the airport had to take a 1 minute walk to the baggage claim and waited there for 7 minutes to receive their bags.
-The customer relations center was ultimately inundated with complaints for the slow service.
+Passengers at the airport had to take a 1-minute walk to the baggage claim and waited there for 7 minutes to receive their bags.
+The customer relations center was ultimately inundated with complaints about the slow service.

 So the airport executives came up with a cunning solution to “resolve’ the issue.
 They moved the arrival gates far away and routed the luggage to the outermost carousel.